freyum/shopify-workflow-poc/README.md

 Workflow is pretty simple, based on GitFlow but with no release branch nor tags.

+`master`, `preprod` and `develop` branches are protected.
+It's not possible to push directly on them.
+The best way is to use pull requests.

 ### Principal

 1. Create a new branch from `master` (eg. `feature/store-locator`)